 - Your Head Asplode: By way of a stomp on his head from Dracula.

 "Let all men fight among themselves.
 Let their work be mutilated and their homes be no more."

 "Oh, powerful King... blast the gates of Hell wide open.
 Let the inferior heavens serve you.
 Govern the governing men and let those among them who fail meet untimely death."

 - Corrupt Church: He's the head of one.

 - Expy: He looks suspiciously similar to Aleister Crowley, and his last name is the middle name of Anton La Vey, the founder of the Church of Satan.

 - Informed Attribute: Known to be the strongest of the Acolytes, he is killed without attempting a single attack.

-- Magical Incantation: Says one in order to call his father into the world.
+- Magical Incantation: Has two we know of, both related to his father.
 At least some of it is directly heard by Dracula and Alucard, and it is not even trying to hide its meaning.

 Guido Szandor: In the name of Satan, Lord of the Earth, King of the World.
 I order the forces of darkness to pour its infernal power over me.
 Let the gates of Hell open wide, and from the great abyss greet me as your brother and friend!
 I order everything to be as I command!

 - Sinister Minister: Hard to say he isn't, considering he's not only a Satanist, but is a son of Satan who is trying to bring about The End of the World as We Know It.